Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 That's pretty gross.

-hey, what do you think of this?
+Yeah, I was like, hey, what do you think of this?

 And he's like, I just did that.

-Trading post.
-Trading post.
-Trading post.
-I got six Keith Haring's.
+I got six Keith Harrings.

-John Buckley was the inaugural director of the Centre for Contemporary Art, which is later known as the Australian Centre for Contemporary Art, or ACCA.
+Center for Contemporary Art, which is later known as the Australian Centre for Contemporary

+Art, or ACCA.
 He was the one who was instrumental in getting Keith to come to Australia.

 Buckley had first seen Keith's work in the subway in New York in the early 80s.
+It had

 After following to art exhibitions across the world, Buckley was able to meet and convince

-Oh, he followed, like you just followed him around for a bit.
+Herring to come to Australia.
+Oh, he felt like you just followed him around for a bit.

-right breeze the young artist spent about a month in Australia between
+The young artist spent about a month in Australia between February and March 1984 visiting

-is now Geelong Grammar in Toorak, because Keith was staying there at the time.
+because Keith was staying there at the time.
+That's good that a grammar school.

 Because he was staying at the school, he was given a key to the classrooms and at night